A note on Gunningham's formula: Representations of the Sergeev group

 \section{Representations of the Sergeev group}

 This section reviews the representation theory of the Sergeev group relevant to our discussion.
 We generally follow the notation and terminology of \cite{EOP}.
-For proofs and more details, we refer to \cite{J1}, \cite{J2}, \cite{Sg}, Chapter 3 of \cite{CW} and references therein.
+For proofs and more details, we refer to \cite{J1,J2,Sg} and \cite[Ch.3]{CW} and references therein.